swissalpine/AndroidAPS/README.md

 - Layout fixes for small devices.
 - autoISF no longer requires engineering mode.

-autoISF 3.1.0 has more functions than in the official master branch (3.2.0); dynISF isn't modified anymore (imho dynISF in particular is not recommended!)
+autoISF 3.1.0 has more functions than in the official master branch; dynISF isn't modified anymore (imho dynISF in particular is not recommended!)

 Otherwise the usual disclaimer applies:
 This repo has some private changes concerning tbr management, iob and layout.
 This is experimental!